-Industry 4.0, otherwise known as the Fourth Industrial Revolution is a key enabler of advanced manufacturing that connects big data and analytics with automation and robotics to improve cost, productivity, profitability and operations of a manufacturer.
+Industry 4.0 is the Fourth Industrial Revolution.
+It enables advanced manufacturing to connect big data and analytics with automation and robotics, improving cost, productivity, profitability and operations.

-- Big data and analytics - the process of examining large and varied data sets to uncover hidden patterns, unknown correlations, market trends, customer preferences and other useful information that can help organizations make more-informed business decisions.
+Big data and analytics is the examination of large and varied datasets to uncover patterns, correlations, trends, preferences, and other useful information that can help organisations with business decisions.

-- Software and system integration - the process of integrating all the physical and virtual components of an organisation’s system to act like a single system.
+Integrating all physical and virtual components of an organisation’s system helps to create something that acts like a single system.

-- Augmented reality - a technology that superimposes a computer-generated image on a user's view of the real world, thus providing a composite view.
+Augmented reaility is the technology that superimposes a computer-generated image on a user's view of the real world to provide a composite view.